 Did you know that Hiroshima’s nightlife is the place to try world-class sake?
-They’re so serious about this drink that every October, the Saijo district hosts a huge sake festival where you can drink to your heart’s content.
+They’re so serious about this drink that on the second Saturday and Sunday in October each year, the Saijo district hosts a huge sake festival where you can drink to your heart’s content.

 If you’re after a more rock ‘n roll type atmosphere to swill your whiskey or shochu, Koba cranks out the tunes into the wee hours.
 Bom-san, the bar’s musician-owner, makes you feel right at home, as though you’ve been friends for ages.
 Koba also hosts live music on occasion.